 ASHLEY HARLOW ON HIS WAY TO HIS FIRST SENIOR BRITISH TITLE - 1985

-Ashley Harlow (No.46 in the list of male British team members) was born in Kent on 3rd January 1970.
+Ashley Harlow (# 46 in the list of senior men to represent Great Britain) was born in Kent on 3rd January 1970.
 What started out as a bit of fun for young Harlow would see him become one of Britain's most gifted roller speed skaters ever to have graced a track.

 Like his older brother, Rohan, Harlow started his skating career with the recently formed Herne Bay United club in early 1977.
 Under the watchful eye and coaching of former British Mile Champion, Jim Lipyeat, Harlow was soon showing his talents, albeit he was still only 7 years old.